Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 consensus mechanism, he can re-order transactions - and potentially even halt the rollup by refusing to publish new transactions.

-To mitigate this power, we need to make a couple of adjustments to the protocol.
+To mitigate this power, we need to put a couple of safeguards in the protocol.

 First, we allow anyone to register as a sequencer depositing tokens into the sequencer registry.
 This is a significant departure from most existing rollups,